Using omniplate to analysis data from plate readers¶

 p.r.head()

-There is also one further dataframe that stores the contents of the wells: p.wellsdf.
+There is also a dataframe that stores the contents of the wells: p.wellsdf.

 p.r.head()